-As a first step in the optimization process, the objective of the topology optimization is to provide an initial structure based on the available structure package space as shown in Figure 12.
+As a first step in the ACP ProcessTM, the objective of the topology optimization is to provide an initial structure based on the available structure package space as shown in Figure 13.
 The FSV program developed this structure by considering three longitudinal load cases, two lateral load cases, one vertical load case, bending and torsional static stiffnesses.
-The topology optimization eliminates elements from a finite element mesh that represents the available structural design space, i.e. the volume within which structure can exist (Figure 12).
+The topology optimization eliminates elements from a finite element mesh that represents the available structural design space, i.e. the volume within which structure can exist (Figure 13).
 The elimination of elements is based on strain energy, thereby revealing the optimal load paths.

-Figure 12: Structural design space, topology optimization results & interpreted CAD model
+Figure 13: BEV structural design space, topology optimization results and interpreted CAD model

 A target reduction or mass fraction is defined as a goal for the optimization.
-For this analysis, the topology optimization goals were 30%, 20% and 10% mass fractions (Figure 12).
-With the results obtained from the topology optimization, the geometry is interpreted into a CAD model (Figure 12) using engineering judgment.
+For this analysis, the topology optimization goals were 30%, 20% and 10% mass fractions (Figure 13).
+With the results obtained from the topology optimization, the geometry is interpreted into a CAD model (Figure 13) using engineering judgment.
 This model represents the initial skeleton geometry of the FSV and forms the basis of the next step in the optimization process.

 2.3.
-Low Fidelity 3G (Geometry, Grade and Gauge) and Sub-System Optimization Though the topology optimization was able to provide an initial starting point for the FSV's geometry, it is limited by its static approximation of dynamic crash loads and does not consider grade variations of the sheet metal within the structure.
+Low Fidelity 3G (Geometry, Grade and Gauge) and Sub-System Optimization grade variations of the sheet metal within the structure.
 Therefore, the load path optimization is moved to the dynamic design domain (using LS-DYNA® Finite Element Analysis Software) combined with a multi-discipline optimization program (HEEDS® Multidisciplinary Design Optimization Program), which also addresses a low fidelity optimization of the major load path cross-sections, grades and gauges of the body structure.
 The output is designated the Low Fidelity Geometry, Grade and Gauge (LF3G) optimization.